tinjet11/BrickBreaker-Java-Coursework/README.md

     - **Issue:** Difficulty in separating UI code from the main logic using FXML and controllers.
     - **Solution:** Found a solution by referring to external sources, successfully implementing the MVC pattern by separating UI code into FXML files and corresponding controllers.

+5. **Game become unresponsive unexpectedly:** (It takes me 3 day to figure out what happen)
+    - **Issue:** When level increase, then the game will become unresponsive and this situation happen inconsistent.
+                 The thread as i see in activity monitor will also increase by 100++ for each level, at the end the program crash
+    - **Solution:** Found that this is a issue after i added the game sound, fix it by commented out the code related to game sound manager
+                    Right now the thread is remains at 40 and the program run smoothly
+    - **Future** Will need to implement the game sound logic properly